bunkerity/bunkerweb/docs/web-ui.md

 !!! warning "Lost secret key"

+    In case you lost your secret key, two options are available :

+    - You can recover your account using one of the provided recovery codes when you enabled 2FA (a recovery code can only be used once).
-    In case you lost your secret key, you can disable 2FA from the CLI following [the steps described in the troubleshooting section](troubleshooting.md#web-ui).
+    - You can disable 2FA from the CLI following [the steps described in the troubleshooting section](troubleshooting.md#web-ui).

 You can power-up your login security by adding **Two-Factor Authentication (2FA)** to your account.
 By doing so, an extra code will be needed in addition to your password.